awsdocs/aws-freertos-docs/doc_source/userguide/ble-demo.md

 **To discover and establish secure connections with your microcontroller over Bluetooth Low Energy**

 1. In order to pair your microcontroller and mobile device securely \(step 6\), you need a serial terminal emulator with both input and output capabilities \(such as TeraTerm\)\.
-Configure the terminal to connect to your board by a serial connection as instructed in [Installing a Terminal Emulator](uart-term.md)\.
+Configure the terminal to connect to your board by a serial connection as instructed in [Installing a terminal emulator](uart-term.md)\.

 1. Run the Bluetooth Low Energy demo project on your microcontroller\.